 It might be a while before the property I am renting is inspected, but I have concerns now.
 What can tenants do?

-For information and resources available please see the landlord and tenant issue resource; The Landlord Tenant Act (RCW 59.18); or report unsafe living conditions to Kent Code Enforcement at any time by calling (253) 856-5409 or emailing CodeEnforcement@KentWA.gov
+Tenants should always report an issue to their landlord.
+We have heard that some tenants are afraid to complain for fear of eviction.
+We want to assue you, tenants are protected from wrongful eviction by state law and there are people who can help with free legal assistance.
+For information and resources available please see the landlord and tenant issue resource; The Landlord Tenant Act (RCW 59.18).
+If the landlord doesn't address the issue, please report unsafe living conditions to Kent Code Enforcement at any time by calling (253) 856-5409 or emailing CodeEnforcement@KentWA.gov

 How can I find out if a rental property is complying?